Opioid Use Disorder Treatment At Spring Hill

 • Are you taking opioids exactly as prescribed by a doctor?

-• Is your opioid use affecting other areas of your life, such as your ability to work, go out with friends, or complete other daily tasks?
+• Is your opioid use affecting your ability to work or complete daily tasks?

 • Is your opioid use having harmful effects on your physical or mental health?

-• Have any friends or family members expressed concern about your opioid use?
+• Have friends or family members expressed concern about your opioid use?

 1. American Society of Addiction Medicine—Opioids: Brand names, generic names and street names https://www.asam.org/docs/default-source/education-docs/opioid-names_generic-brand-street_it-matttrs_8-28-17.pdf?sfvrsn=7b0640c2_2